What Is a Normal Period? Here Are 5 Signs Your Flow Is Healthy, According to Doctors

 Dr. Nguyen tells HG, "Variations in menstrual flow and cycle length are common at the extremes of reproductive age."
 She adds:

 Another sign that you might not have a normal period is if your flow changes in color, according to Dr. Copperman.
 "If the period discharge suddenly looks darker or smells bad, speak to your doctor as soon as possible to rule out the presence of an infection."

 3. You’re losing the right amount of blood.

-During a normal period, a woman will lose anywhere from 20 to 60 ml of blood, with 70 to 80 ml being at the high end.
+During a normal period, a woman will lose anywhere from 20 to 60 ml of blood, or even 70 to 80 ml at the high end.
 However, Dr. Nguyen tells us, “This is not easy for a woman to measure on her own.”
 Because really, who has time for that?

 But if you use a menstrual cup and are into tracking it, you can measure it more easily.
 A DivaCup, for example, holds about one ounce of menstrual blood, or 30 ml, so you can make an estimate every time you take it out for a rinse.

 4. Heavy periods are normal, too.